sb-campbell/skill-samples/README.md

 #### [Bash, Oracle (SQL), LDAP, Sudo](./bash-sql-ldap-sudo/)

-This is an ETL project which demonstrates the use of bash shell scripting, SQL queries against an Oracle database, transformation of the result-sets, and integration with LDAP (ldapsearch and ldapmodify) to modify host-based access authorization policies for sudo (sudoers).
+This is an ETL project which demonstrates the use of bash shell scripting, SQL queries against an Oracle database, transformation of result-sets, and integration with LDAP (ldapsearch and ldapmodify) in order to modify host-based access authorization policies for sudo (sudoers).

 #### [Bash, Vagrant, VirtualBox, Oracle RDBMS (dual-node Data Guard Physical Stand-by Databases)](./bash-oracle-vagrant/)

-This demonstration utilizes Vagrant to create a local dual-node VirtualBox environment useful for development or testing of Oracle RDBMS databases in a Data Guard physical standby configuration.
+This project demonstrates the utilization of Vagrant to create a local dual-node VirtualBox cluster of Oracle RDBMS databases in a Data Guard physical standby configuration.

 #### To-Dos...